Berlin yodel school revamping alpine sound of music

 “It’s good to be able to offer this to people here in Berlin, so they can try it out without having to travel all the way to Switzerland,” Kutzke said.

-But the 37-year-old is coaxing yodelling down from the snow capped peaks and into the urban jungle of the German capital, in the hope of stripping alpine singing of its kitschy image.
+But the 37-year-old is coaxing yodeling down from the snow capped peaks and into the urban jungle of the German capital, in the hope of stripping alpine singing of its kitschy image.

 “FILTHY SOUND”

-Furnished with an old-fashioned wood burner and decorated with pine cones, the hairdressing salon where Kutzke holds her workshop is reminiscent of a cosy alpine lodge -- save for the barber’s chair.
+Furnished with an old-fashioned wood burner and decorated with pine cones, the hairdressing salon where Kutzke holds her workshop is reminiscent of a cozy alpine lodge -- save for the barber’s chair.

 There is enough demand from Berliners to learn the technique that her workshop for beginners runs every month, with up to 10 participants, Kutzke said.

-The remainder of the group were unwilling to talk, seemingly embarrassed to be caught yodelling in a hairdressers’ for three hours on a sunny Saturday afternoon.
+The remainder of the group were unwilling to talk, seemingly embarrassed to be caught yodeling in a hairdressers’ for three hours on a sunny Saturday afternoon.

 It took a while for the troupe of mostly middle-aged yodellers to overcome their shyness and bellow “yo” and “hee” at the top of their lungs as they slouched awkwardly in a circle.

-“Children pick up yodelling a lot faster than adults because they can mimic and are so uninhibited, they have no fear,” Kutzke said.
+“Children pick up yodeling a lot faster than adults because they can mimic and are so uninhibited, they have no fear,” Kutzke said.

 The tricky technique requires quick alternation between shrill falsetto and rough chest voice.
 A good singing voice can often hamper learning how to yodel, Kutzke said.